L'Auberge espagnole

 L'Auberge espagnole (/fr/, lit.
-'The Spanish Inn'), also known as Pot Luck (United Kingdom) and The Spanish Apartment (Australia), is a 2002 romantic comedy-drama film directed and written by Cédric Klapisch.
-It is a co-production between France and Spain.
+'The Spanish Inn'), released in English as The Spanish Apartment and Pot Luck, is a 2002 romantic comedy-drama film written and directed by Cédric Klapisch.
+A co-production between France and Spain, the film stars Romain Duris, Judith Godrèche, Audrey Tautou, Cécile de France, Kelly Reilly, Cristina Brondo, Kevin Bishop, Barnaby Metschurat, Federico D'Anna, Iddo Goldberg and Christian Pagh.

-In the film, an economics graduate student from France, Xavier, spends a year in Barcelona to study.
-His fellow Erasmus students are from all over Western Europe and have a flatshare.
-They each speak different languages and have different cultural standards.
+The film follows Xavier, an economics graduate student from France who spends a year in Barcelona to study through the Erasmus Programme, sharing an apartment with fellow Erasmus students from all over Western Europe.
+The dialogue is mainly in French, English, Catalan and Spanish, while featuring Danish, German and Italian as additional languages.

-The film is told in the first person by Xavier.
-The dialogue is mostly in French, with some English and much Spanish, a little Catalan, Danish, German and Italian.

-It is the first instalment in the "Spanish Apartment" trilogy, which continues in the sequels Russian Dolls (2005) and Chinese Puzzle (2013).
-A television series sequel to the trilogy Greek Salad was released in 2023.
+It is the first instalment in the "Spanish Apartment" trilogy, which also includes Russian Dolls (2005) and Chinese Puzzle (2013).
+A television series sequel to the trilogy, Greek Salad, was released on Amazon Prime Video in 2023.